 The Company is obligated under certain operating leases for marine vessels, office space, shore-base facilities and vehicles.
 The Covington facility lease, which commenced on September 1, 2003, provides for an initial term of five years with two five-year renewal options.
 In September 2008, the Company exercised its first five-year renewal option.
 A shore-base facility lease in Port Fourchon commenced on December 20, 2005 and provides for an initial term of seven years with four additional five-year periods upon the terms and conditions contained in the lease agreement.
 On January 30, 2008, the Company purchased a leasehold interest in a parcel of improved real estate as an adjacent addition to HOS Port, its existing shore-base facility located in Port Fourchon, Louisiana.
-At December 31, 2009, the new facility lease had approximately five years remaining on its initial term, with four additional five-year renewal periods.
+At December 31, 2010, the new facility lease had approximately four years remaining on its initial term, with four additional five-year renewal periods.

-Future minimum payments under noncancelable leases for years subsequent to 2009 follow (in thousands):
+Future minimum payments under noncancelable leases for years subsequent to 2010 follow (in thousands):

 Year Ended December 31,

-2010 \$ 2,511
+2011 \$ 2,394

-2011 2,299
+2012 2,215

-2012 2,195
+2013

-2013 1,850
+2014 847

-2014
+2015 824

-Thereafter 27,035
+Thereafter

-Total \$36,766
+Total \$33,049

 In addition, the Company leases marine vessels used in its operations under long-term and month-to-month operating lease agreements.
-Total rent expense related to such leases was approximately \$0.2 million, \$5.4 million, and \$9.4 million, during the years ended December 31, 2009, 2008 and 2007, respectively.
+Total rent expense related to such leases was approximately \$0.2 million, and \$5.4 million, during the years ended December 31, 2009, and 2008, respectively.
+We did not have any rent expense related to such vessels during the year ended December 31, 2010.